PureWater100/world_development_explorer/wdx_analysis.md

 ### Bubble: to explore relations between different topics/indicators
 ### Line: to look at the historic trend to spot any changes
-### Bar: to compare different countries and show similarities/differences and their implcations
+### Bar: to compare different countries and show similarities/differences and their implications

 # Analysis